FlavourSys/user-manual/working-with-projects/index.rst

 To archive a project perform the following steps:

 	1. Select the project that you want to archive
-	2. Click on the "More..." bar on the right site of the user interface and then click "SEND TO ARCHIVE"
+	2. Perform a right click on the project and select "ARCHIVE"
 	3. Select an Archive Strategy and press "YES"

 .. figure:: images/project-description.png